Nelson baronets: Nelson baronets, of Acton Park (1912)

+The heir presumptive is the present holder's son Barnaby John Nelson (born 1982).

 Nelson baronets, of Hilcote Hall (1955)

 The Nelson Baronetcy, of Hilcote Hall in the County of Stafford, was created in the Baronetage of the United Kingdom on 11 July 1955 for Sir George Nelson.
 In 1960 he was raised to the peerage as Baron Nelson of Stafford.